General Practitioner Registrar/Doctor

 A GP Registrar is a fully qualified medical doctor, undertaking advanced training to specialise in General Practice.
 The Royal Australian College of General Practitioners and Australia College of Rural and Remote Medicine requires General Practitioners to complete an advanced GP training program.
 Over at least two years, GP Registrars will attend placements at up to four different medical practices.

-Here at Priority Health Medical Centre they receive a great opportunity to work in a highly functioning and supportive environment that focuses on family medicine and community health.
+Here at Priority Health Medical Centre, they have an opportunity to work in a highly functioning, and supportive environment that focuses on family medicine and community health.
 Being qualified medical doctors, GP Registrars are knowledgeable and skilled.
 At times they may ask our Accredited Supervisors or Senior General Practitioners to assist them in your consultation for their expertise and advice in your health care.

 Where is my Registrar?

 After 12 months Registrars some times move onto their next placement.
 Once they complete their final exams they may return to us here at Priority Health Medical Centre.